Pokémon: The First Movie: Plot

-Escorted into the island's palace by the woman who appeared on the hologram, Ash and the other trainers who are able to reach the island encounter Mewtwo.
+Escorted into the island's palace by the woman who appeared on the hologram, Ash and the other trainers who reached the island encounter Mewtwo.
 The woman is revealed to be a brainwashed Nurse Joy after she is released from Mewtwo's mind control.
-Mewtwo challenges the trainers using cloned Pokémon coincidentally modeled after the deceased friends from his childhood.
-Team Rocket, having also reached New Island, explores its inner sanctum, with a Mew innocuously following them.
+Mewtwo challenges the trainers using cloned Pokémon.
+Team Rocket, having also reached New Island, explore its inner sanctum, with Mew innocuously following them.
 After Mewtwo's clones effortlessly defeat the challengers' Pokémon, he confiscates them and expands his clone army.
 Ash chases after his captured Pikachu to the cloning lab, where Team Rocket's Meowth is also cloned.
 Ash destroys the cloning machine, frees the captured Pokémon, and leads them to confront Mewtwo and his clones.
 Mew then reveals itself, and Mewtwo challenges it to prove his superiority.

-All the Pokémon originals battle their clones, save for a defiant Pikachu and Meowth, who reconciles with his clone after realizing the senselessness of their fighting.
-Ash, horrified at the pain and anguish felt on both sides of the battle, puts himself in between a psychic blast caused by Mewtwo and Mew's fighting, which petrifies Ash.
+All the Pokémon originals battle their clones, save for a defiant Pikachu and Meowth, the latter reconciling with his clone after realizing the senselessness of their fighting.
+Ash, horrified at the pain and anguish felt on both sides of the battle, puts himself in between a psychic blast caused by Mewtwo and Mew's fighting, which petrifies him.
 Pikachu tries reviving Ash with his electricity but fails, and he and the other Pokémon, original and clone alike, are reduced to tears.
 However, Ash is revived by these tears, and Mewtwo is moved by the boy's sacrifice, realizing that he and others should not have to be judged by their origins, but rather by their choices in life.
 Departing with Mew and the clones, Mewtwo turns back time to just before the trainers leave Old Shore Wharf and erases everyone's memories of the events.

 Back in Old Shore Wharf, the now-restored Nurse Joy reopens the Pokémon Center to shelter the trainers.
-The storm outside clears up, Ash spots Mew flying through the clouds and tells his friends how he saw another legendary Pokémon the day he left Pallet Town.
-Meanwhile, Team Rocket find themselves stranded on New Island, unable to remember how they got there, but enjoy their time nonetheless.
+As the storm outside clears up, Ash spots Mew flying through the clouds and tells his friends how he saw another legendary Pokémon the day he left Pallet Town for his journey.
+Meanwhile, Team Rocket find themselves stranded on a revitalized New Island, unable to remember how they got there, but enjoy their time nonetheless.